Franz Defregger: Biography

 In the summer of 1863, with the encouragement of architect Dominik Stadler, Defregger travelled to Paris to enhance his studies at the academy.
 He enrolled at the École des beaux-arts on the recommendation of Alexander Laemlein.
 In 1864, he took part in the Salon des Refusés; the Salon catalog from 1864 listed him as "élève de l'École des Beaux-Arts".
 During his time in Paris, Defregger's work was influenced by his experiences in the city and through autodidactic study at museums, art collections, and studios.
 After spending two years in Paris, Defregger returned to Munich in July 1865 and began studying under Piloty at the academy.

 During the next few years, Defregger also spent time in East Tyrol, painting portraits of his relatives and friends.
 Between 1867 and 1870, he worked with Hans Makart and Gabriel of Max in the studio of the Munich history painter Piloty.
 His paintings were popular, and he soon became successful as an artist.
 He was professor of history painting from 1878 to 1910 at the Munich Art Academy.
 He preferred portraits, rustic motifs from the everyday life, and dramatic scenes from the Tyrolean national uprising of 1809.

 In 1883, Defregger was given the Order of Merit of the Bavarian crown, and was made a Knight of the collected personal nobility.
 He received numerous prizes and awards, including the Prussian Order of Merit for Science and the Arts.
 In 1906, his work was displayed at the Century of German Art exhibition in Berlin.
-His students included the Gröden artists Josef Moroder Lusenberg and Hans Perathoner, Lovis Corinth, Walter Thor, Hugo Engl, Emma von Müller and many others.
+His students included the Gröden artists Josef Moroder Lusenberg and Hans Perathoner, Lovis Corinth, Robert Koehler, Walter Thor, Hugo Engl, Emma von Müller and many others.
 Defregger also worked alongside other artists in the studio, especially Rudolf Epp, developing a style consistent with the Munich school.